 - Missouri Medicaid

 - Private Contributions From Individuals, Businesses, and Foundations

 - Individual, Local, and Federal Grants

 Every day in the U.S., 10,000 people turn 65, and the number of older adults will more than double over the next several decades.
 With this rapidly growing population, we are experiencing an historic demographic shift.

 For almost 50 years, ma4 and the Area Agencies on Aging have provided the support Missourians need to age in the they homes of their choice, fending off premature institutionalization.
-The overwhelming majority of aging adults want to age in their own homes, where their health outcomes are often better.
-With a nationwide shortage of caregivers, historically high inflation, and geographically distanced families, many of our aging neighbors need an extra hand to remain independent.
+The overwhelming majority of aging adults want to remain in our own homes as we age, where our health outcomes are often better.
+With a nationwide shortage of caregivers, historically high inflation, and geographically distanced families, many of us will need an extra hand as we age to remain independent.

-With your help, we plan on being here to make this possible and to help our aging neighbors live their best possible lives!
+With your help, we plan on being here to make this possible and to help Missourians as we age to live our best possible lives!